-Take some tips from the pros: Nutritionists know from their clients and their own experience the weight loss tricks that actually work.
+Take some tips from the pros.
+From their clients and their own experience, registered dietitians know the weight loss tricks that actually work.

 There’s no single trick that works for everyone

-To help you make strides toward your goals, we asked top dietitians and nutritionists for the strategies that actually get results.
-And make sure you avoid the worst diet tips nutritionists have ever heard.
+To help you reach your goals, we asked top dietitians and nutritionists for the strategies that actually get results.
+Listen to their great advice.
+(And make sure you avoid the worst diet tips nutritionists have ever heard.)

-Eliminating one food or avoiding an ingredient won’t be enough
+Eliminating one food or avoiding an ingredient doesn’t work

 “I find that when people are trying to lose weight, they become obsessed with avoiding one thing, like carbs or sugar.
-But staying away from certain food groups or one specific thing won’t help you lose weight,” says Tara Collingwood, RDN, CSSD, team dietitian for Orlando Magic and author of Flat Belly Cookbook for Dummies.
+But staying away from certain food groups or one specific thing won’t help you lose weight,” says registered dietitian nutritionist Tara Collingwood, team dietitian for Orlando Magic and author of Flat Belly Cookbook for Dummies.
 “Instead, look at your overall diet and caloric balance.
 Increase your burn a little bit each day with more movement and exercise and skip extra calories you won’t miss, like that bite of your husband’s meal when you dine out or that handful of candy from the jar at work.”
-For even more diet tips that will help you stay on track, start eating these 38 fat-burning foods.

 Indulge yourself from time to time

-Yes, you have to ignore the office candy bowl, but if you don’t loosen the reins once and while you’re bound to overdo it when you finally give into your cravings.
-That’s why dietitian and personal trainer Kristin Reisinger, RD, CSSD schedules a weekly cheat meal.
 “A large cheat meal can actually help you reach your goals faster.
 It revs the metabolism, helps the body burn fat, and prevents your body from slowing down or acclimating to calorie restriction.”
-Just be sure you enjoy a cheat meal and not an entire cheat day or cheat week.
+Just be sure you stick to an overall healthy eating pattern.
 To maintain a healthy diet, you should wholeheartedly enjoy that indulgent meal and then return to eating a balanced diet ASAP.
-Learn more about the connection behind cheat meals and weight loss.

 Care for yourself, first

 So if you can’t diet, what should you do?
-Kara Lydon, RD, LDN, RYT, intuitive eating counselor and blogger at The Foodie Dietitian, says you must focus on self-care—and you really need to give up on dieting, she stresses.
-“One research article that reviewed over 30 studies on dieting concluded that dieting is actually a predictor of weight gain,” she says.
-Instead: “Place less focus on the number on the scale and you can spend more time and energy on health-promoting behaviors like engaging in joyful movement and eating foods that are satisfying.
+Registered dietitian Kara Lydon, an intuitive eating counselor and blogger at The Foodie Dietitian, says you must focus on self-care—and you really need to give up on dieting, she stresses.
+A review of 25 studies on dieting published in 2013 in Frontiers in Psychology found that dieting is actually a predictor of weight gain.
+Instead, Lydon says, “If you place less focus on the number on the scale and you can spend more time and energy on health-promoting behaviors like engaging in joyful movement and eating foods that are satisfying.
 Focusing on self-care can help boost self-esteem, which in turn helps people take better care of themselves and sustain improvements in healthy behaviors.”